SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-30-luck-factor-zoo.md

 As the Nobel Laureate Ronald Coase once said: "If you torture data long enough, it will confess to anything"

+Back in 90s, the publish of Fama French factor model unleash an era of factor research.
+Ever since, tens of thousands of factors claimed to predict cross sectional security return variations are published in all kinds of articles
 And it shouldn't be a surprise.
 Standing at 2024, the traditional data set such as market and fundamental data are investigated by too many researchers for too many trials.
 Quite naturally, tons of factors claimed to predict cross sectional security returns are there.